 Jump To Section

-- Ten events that might spark a story.
-They don’t have to be big: these could be things that happened to you or someone you know, or items you read about in the news.
+- Ten true events: These events needn’t be “big” or “important”: just things that happened to you or someone you know, or items you read about in the news.

 2. Explore Your Interests